FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 ## Prerequisites:
 - Lutris - In case you're using the Repacked version
 - Heroic Games Launcher - In case you own a copy of the game
 - In case you're using Lutris - Wine Lutris 6.4 (For KH3) and 6.10-2(For everything else)([You can grab the 6.4 here](https://github.com/lutris/wine/releases/tag/lutris-6.4)) are the recommended and known to work
 (For Legendary or Heroic Games Launcher, ProtonGE works perfectly fine, although you can use the 2 versions mentioned above as well)
-- A custom kernel - For better performances and reliability (For Ubuntu LTS I suggest XanMod LTS, which is the one I'm using)(For Arch, Zen Kernel)
+- A custom kernel - For better performances and reliability (For Ubuntu LTS I suggest XanMod LTS, which is the one I'm using, and for a non Ubuntu LTS go with the standard XanMod)(For Arch, Zen Kernel)(Fedora, the stock one is pretty good actually)
+- MF-Install (it's needed for all the collections to work)
+- DXVK (for KH3) / Corefonts / DXVKD3D (for everything else) / FAudio / Visual C++ 2015 - 2019 X86 and X64

 You can also use the provided one, but make sure to enable ESync, if the Distro you're using supports it [Here for more info](https://github.com/lutris/docs/blob/master/HowToEsync.md)

 # Installing
+For the sake of order, I'm gonna divide all the sections for each game.
+For the repacked version, we're gonna use Lutris.

+## Kingdom Hearts 3